-- Describes the waste management policies, procedures and programmes; and - Includes annual reports to The Trust on waste generation and management.
+- describes the waste management policies, procedures and programmes; and - includes annual reports to the Trust on waste generation and management. - details the improvement objectives and targets relating to the reduction of waste generation and the increase of reuse and recycling rates (any divergence from objectives or targets should be explained in the annual report).

-5.9 Storage of Raw Materials and Waste
+5.11 Storage of Raw Materials and Waste